namtoki/English/wordlist.md

 dive:                               He dived into the river in a heroic attempt to save the child.
 diversity:                          In an effort of encourage diversity, they will debate the complicated problem of minority rights.
 dodgeball:                          The youngsters scattered on the court when they began to play dodgeball.
+dot:
+draft:                              Have you completed a rough draft of the letter?
 drag:                               He cut down the trees and dragged the wood back with a tractor.
 dragon:                             The people of this town weave beautiful silk cloth with dragon and lion patterns.
+dressing:
+drift*:                             I put the bottle in the water and it drifted away.
+driving:                            You can't justify drunk driving under any circumstances.
 economics:                          In terms of economics, the government wants to impose a heavier tax burden on office workers.
 ecosystem:                          Everyone in the forum assumed the new ecosystem would bring innovation.
 editor:                             There was a marked improvement in the article after the editor rewrote it.